mahmoudmohamedramadan/easy-model/SEARCH.md

 ## Establish Query

-As an added bonus, you can effortlessly set a eloquent or query builder to begin building by using the `setSearchableQuery` method:
+As an added bonus, you can effortlessly set a eloquent or query builder instance to begin building by using the `setSearchableQuery` method:

 ```PHP
 /**